Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Simulation Results

 \section{Simulation Results}

-In this section, we present simulation results to evaluate the performance of the proposed power control schemes (Algorithms~\ref{alg:online_power_control}--\ref{alg:power_control_with_energy_channel_lookahead}).
-For comparison, we also evaluate the performance of the optimal policies, which are computed via policy iteration (PI)~\cite[Sec.~8.6.1]{puterman2005markov} based on the MDP model in Section~\ref{sec:problem_formulation} with or without the energy/channel lookahead extensions in Section~\ref{sec:power_control_with_lookahead}.\footnote{ To compute the optimal policies, we discretize the continuous state and action spaces.
+In this section, we present simulation results to evaluate the performance of the proposed power control schemes.
+For comparison, we also evaluate the performance of the optimal policies, which are computed via policy iteration (PI)~\cite[Sec.~8.6.1]{puterman2005markov} based on the MDP model in Sec.~\ref{sec:problem_formulation} with or without the energy/channel lookahead extensions in Sec.~\ref{sec:prediction_based_extensions}.\footnote{ To compute the optimal policies, we discretize the continuous state and action spaces.
 The battery level, channel SNR coefficient, and energy consumption are quantized into 250, 50, and 250 levels, respectively, for the optimal online policy without lookahead.
 For the optimal one-step energy or channel lookahead policy, battery level, channel SNR coefficient, lookahead value, and energy consumption are quantized into 150, 20, 20, and 150 levels, respectively.
 For states that do not exactly match the quantization grid, interpolation is used to determine the optimal action.
-Due to the curse of dimensionality and computational constraints, we have to exclude the optimal one-step energy-channel lookahead policy from the comparison. } Table~\ref{tab:schemes} lists all the schemes to be compared in the simulation.
+Due to the curse of dimensionality and computational constraints, we have to exclude the optimal one-step energy-channel lookahead policy from the comparison. } In addition, we include several online power control schemes based on Lyapunov optimization~\cite{amirnavaei2016online} and generic RL methods~\cite{mnih2015human,schulman2017proximal,fujimoto2018addressing} as baselines.
+Table~\ref{tab:schemes} lists all the schemes to be compared in the simulation.

 We follow the performance-evaluation framework in~\cite[Sec.~2.2.2]{yang2025power}, which is based on the following concepts: \begin{itemize} \item \term{Nominal mean-to-capacity ratio} (NMCR):